 Solo Workshops & Presentations

-Aroeste offers solo presentations on a variety of topics pertaining to contemporary Ladino music.
-Not quite full concerts, they are interactive "sing-talks," combining personal story-telling, some Ladino history, and of course lots of song!
+Aroeste offers solo presentations on a variety of topics pertaining to contemporary Ladino music and culture.
+From Ladino 101 workshops to interactive "Sing-Talks" and "Cook-and Sings", each program combines Sephardic history, story-telling, and of course lots of song!

 Great for universities, Hillels, schools, libraries, synagogues, educational groups, small audiences.